For the Sake of the Game, Laurie R. King

 About Rhys Bowen

-Rhys Bowen is a USA Today bestselling author who has been nominated for every major award in mystery writing, including the Edgar® Award, and has won many, including both the Agatha, Anthony, and Macavity awards.
-She is also the author of the Molly Murphy Mysteries, set in turn-of-the-century New York, and the Constable Evans Mysteries, set in Wales.
+Rhys Bowen, a New York Times bestselling author, has been nominated for every major award in mystery writing, including the Edgar®, and has won many, including both the Agatha and Anthony awards.
+She is also the author of the Molly Murphy Mysteries, set in turn-of-the-century New York, and the Constable Evans Mysteries, set in Wales, as well as two international bestselling stand-alone novels.

 About Reed Farrel Coleman